Last Updated on March 6, 2023 by Lori Walker

 Why Is Your Cake Sticky Inside?

-Your cake may be sticky inside due to several factors.
-It could be due to the sugar content in your cake mix, or it could be due to the humidity or temperature of your baking environment.
+Your cake may be sticky inside due to the sugar content in your cake mix, or it could be due to the humidity or temperature of your baking environment.

 If the ingredients weren’t mixed thoroughly, the sugar molecules may not have fully dissolved and can cause the cake to become sticky.